Latest Revision (09/04/21)

 The definitions and rules of interpretation in this clause apply in these UK Terms and Conditions.

-(a) “Agreement” means the agreement between Smoothwall and the Customer for the sale and purchase of the Products and Services in accordance with these UK Terms and Conditions, the Data Processing Agreement, the Quotation, the Software Licence, Support Agreement, Hardware Limited Warranty, Third Party Software Licence, Open Source Software Licence and Partner Agreement (to the extent the Customer is a Partner).
+a.
+“Agreement” means the agreement between Smoothwall and the Customer for the sale and purchase of the Products and Services in accordance with these UK Terms and Conditions, the Quotation, the Software Licence, Support Agreement, Hardware Limited Warranty, Third Party Software Licence, Open Source Software Licence and Partner Agreement (to the extent the Customer is a Partner).

 (i) disclosed, supplied, or in respect of which access is granted, to Smoothwall whether by, or on behalf of, Customer or otherwise in connection with the Services; or

 (ii) produced or generated by or on behalf of Smoothwall in connection with the Services.

 h.
 “Personal Data Breach” means a security incident that results in an accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Customer Data transmitted, stored or otherwise processed by Smoothwall or another Processor.

 i.
 “Data Protection Law” means the Data Protection Regulation and/ or any other applicable data privacy or data protection laws and regulations each as applicable and as amended, supplemented, substituted or replaced from time to time.

 j.
 “Data Protection Regulation” means Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, as well as the equivalent retained in the UK.

 k.
 “Hardware” means Smoothwall Hardware and Third Party Hardware.

 l.
 “Initial Term” means the initial term set out in the Quotation.